kernelci/kernelci-core/doc/schema-boot.rst

         "description": "A boot report object",
         "type": "object",
         "properties": {
+            "name": {
+                "type": "string",
+                "description": "The name of this boot report: internally created from the board, job, kernel, defconfig and lab_id values"
+            },
             "_id": {
                 "type": "string",
-                "description": "The ID associated with the object" },
+                "description": "The ID associated with the object as provided by mongodb" },
             "created_on": {
                 "type": "object",